indieopensource/open-dev-time-block/terms.md

 #### <a id="Written_Instructions"></a>Written Instructions

-The _Technical Representative_ must send the _Developer_ written instructions for the work while there is still _Time Left_ and _Unused Hours_ to do the work.
+The _Technical Representative_ must e-mail the _Developer_ written instructions for the work while there is still _Time Left_ and _Unused Hours_ to do the work.

 #### <a id="Work_Within_Scope"></a>Work Within Scope